A Biblical, Evangelical witness in the Anglican tradition

 Bible Study

-Thursday evenings after Evening Prayer: 7:30 pm
+after Evening Prayer: 7:30 pm

-Studying the Minor Old Testament Prophets
+Studying the Minor OT Prophets

 Reaching out to the least, the lonely, and the lost